The numerical equivalence relation for height functions and ampleness and nefness criteria for divisors: The kernel of the Weil height machine

-\begin{cor} Let $V$ be a projective variety defined over a number field $k$ and $E$ be a divisor on $V$.
-Suppose that $E$ is numerically equivalent to zero.
-Then $|h_E(P)|$ is bounded if and only if $E$ is of finite order in $\Pic(V)$. \end{cor} \begin{proof} One direction is clear; if $E$ is of finite order then $|h_E(P)|$ is bounded.
-Suppose that $E$ is numerically trivial and torsion.
-Then there is a positive number $m$ such that $mE\sim 0$ and hence $mE\equiv 0$.
-Because $|h_{mE}(P)|$ is still bounded, $mE$ is of finite order and hence so is $E$. \end{proof}
+\begin{cor} Let $V$ be a projective variety defined over a number field $k$ and let $E$ be a divisor on $V$ with $E$ numerically trivial.
+Then, $|h_E(P)|$ is bounded if and only if $E$ is of finite order in $\Pic(V)$. \end{cor} \begin{proof} One direction is clear: if $E$ is of finite order then $|h_E(P)|$ is bounded.

-\begin{lem} Let $V$ be a projective variety defined over a number field $k$ with $\NS(V) = \mathbb{Z}$.
-Then, the kernel of the Weil height machine is the torsion subgroup of $\Pic(V)$. \end{lem} \begin{proof} Let $D$ be a divisor on $V$.
-Suppose $|h_D(P)|$ is bounded.
-We can find base point free ample divisors $D_1, D_2$ such that $D_1 - D_2 \sim D$.
-Then, since $\NS(V) = \mathbb{Z}$, $D_2$ is algebraically equivalent to $rD_1$ for some nonzero rational number $r$.